Legendz: Anime

 The anime was directed by Akitaro Daichi with character designs by Nagisa Miyazaki.
 The animation was produced by Studio Gallop.
 The sound director was Kazuya Tanaka.
 The anime opening theme is "Legendz of the Wind" (風のレジェンズ, Kaze no Legendz) by Kyoko.
-The two ending themes are "Dounimo Tomaranai~Nonstop" by Brenda Vaughn, from episode 1 through 37 and another version performed by Linda Yamamoto from 38-49, while the final episode's ending theme is "Sorairo no Yubisaki" by Yurie Kokobu.
+The two ending themes are "Dounimo Tomaranai~Nonstop" by Brenda Vaughn, from episode 1 through 37 and another version performed by Linda Yamamoto from 38 to 49, while the final episode's ending theme is "Sorairo no Yubisaki" by Yurie Kokobu.
 The anime ran on Fuji TV April 4, 2004, to March 27, 2005.